Perpetualisi/Tasty-bite/README.md

-**TastyBite** is a modern, responsive, and visually appealing food landing page designed to showcase mouth-watering dishes and attract customers to a food business or restaurant.
+**TastyBite** is a modern, responsive, and visually appealing food Website designed to showcase mouth-watering dishes and attract customers to a food business or restaurant.
 Built with **React** and **Vite**, this project is optimized for performance and smooth user interaction.

 ## 🔗 Live Demo